hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 Generally, one can expect 5-20% performance when using this package either in serial or parallel.
 The optimal number of OpenMP threads to use is to be always tested for a problem.
 But, this gives better performance when used for less number of threads, generally 2-4.
 It is important to remember that MPI implementation in LAMMPS is so robust that you may always expect this to be more effective than using OpenMP on multi-core CPUs.

 Let us now come back to the *Rhodopsin* example for which we did a thorough scaling study in the previous episode.
+We found that the *Kspace* and *Neigh* calculations suffer fron poor scalability as you increase number of cores to do the calculations.
+In such situation a hybrid approach combining parallelizing over domains (i.e. MPI-based) and parallelizing over atoms (i.e. thread based OpenMP) could be more beneficial to improve scalability than a pure MPI-based approach.
+To test this, in the following exercise, we'll do a set of calculations to mix MPI and OpenMP using the USER-OMP package.
+Additionally, this exercise will also help us to learn the basic principles of invoking accelerator packages in a LAMMPS run.
+Before strating our runs, let us now discuss the syntax of the *package* command in LAMMPS, as outlined below.

 ## How to invoke a package in LAMMPS run?

 To call an accelerator packages (USER-INTEL, USER-OMP, GPU, KOKKOS) in your LAMMPS run, you need to know a LAMMPS command called `package`.
 This command invokes package-specific settings for an accelerator.
-You can learn about this command in detail from the [LAMMPS manual](https://lammps.sandia.gov/doc/package.html).
+You can learn about this command in detail from the
+[LAMMPS manual](https://lammps.sandia.gov/doc/package.html).

 The basic syntax of this command is: